zumerani/Data-Structures/README.md

 Minheap: Implemented a minheap (utilizes vector class in STL).

+Maxheap: Implemented a maxheap (utilizes vector class in STL).

 Binary: Implemented a binary tree and Binary Search Tree by inheriting from the Binary Tree.